 The Water Boards plan to use standardized cost data, in the long-term, to identify and address environmental justice issues in municipal stormwater management, i.e., equitable stormwater management and investments in Disadvantaged Communities.

 The reported cost of Permit implementation data shall not be used as a surrogate for the level of compliance activities performed by a Permittee.

-Additionally, the financial resources necessary to comply with a Permit shall not be used to justify noncompliance by a Permittee or as a rationale to request less stringent permit requirements.
+Required Cost Reporting

 Cost Categories for Phase I MS4 Permittees

 Phase I MS4 Permittees covered by a Phase I MS4 Permit shall report all expenditures incurred while implementing Permit-required activities using all cost categories described below.
 Permittees shall further itemize expenditures using various sub-categories as shown in Table 1.